hexamp/color-constancy-captcha/README.md

 These programs are prototypes for performance evaluation experiments, rather than for preventing actual attacks from bots.

 # Notice
-This project was developed for the experiments in Paper A.
+This project was developed for the experiments in Paper A\*.

-If you would like to know the images used in the experiment, please contact the author at hexamp@example.com
+If you would like to know the images used in the experiment, please contact the author at hexamp at example.com\*

+\* The affiliation has been temporarily removed for the blind review.

 # Dependencies
 ## Ubuntu